 Overlaps on the edges of the barrier’s insulation is not a bad thing but can be useful in ensuring the garage door insulation is held in place.
 You should measure the panels, adding several inches before carefully cutting.
 It’s more useful to expose the adhesive top rows before installing the top of the installation.

 Subsequently, this is followed up by cutting the panels to leave a few inches at the bottom to wrap into the panel supports of the garage door.

 Installation of Radiant Barrier Insulation Panels

-In between the two tow, aluminum foils is a layer of polyethylene foam, with double foil insulation coming with two coats of this foam.
-Despite not being attractive, the reflective foil is a very useful insulator especially for regions with hot climates, the insulator reflecting the radiant heat.
-Furthermore, its R-value ranges from 3.5 to 6, and this depends on how one applies it.
+In between the two aluminum foils is a layer of polyethylene foam, with double foil insulation coming with two coats of this foam.
+Despite not being aesthetically pleasing, the reflective foil is a very useful insulator especially for regions with hot climates as it is reflecting the radiant heat.
+Furthermore, its R-value ranges from 3.5 to 6 but this depends on how you apply it.